 Top 5 Safety Tips for Using Propane During Severe Winter Weather

-Propane is a naturally safe, clean energy source that has been used in millions of homes.
-Compared to gasoline, propane is fuel efficient, less expensive and has an unlimited storage life, making it a top choice for generator fuel.
+Propane is a naturally safe, clean energy source that is used in millions of homes.
+Compared to gasoline, propane is efficient, less expensive and has an unlimited storage life, making it a top choice for generator fuel.
 As with any fuel source, users should follow the necessary precautions.
 Below are our tips on how to use propane safely during severe winter weather.

 Top 5 Tips

 Be sure there is an adequate supply of fuel in the tank.
 The optimal tank level should be around 30% or higher.